 starting from little more than 2.5 acres in the Wolfer Goldgrube, the winery has now grown to a coverage of approximately 12.4 acres. all the vineyards are steep slate slopes. we have a considerable stock of old ungrafted vines which are more than 80 years old.
-The vines are cultivated naturally and partly organically. when planting new vines, we prefer and ensure high density planting.
+The vines are cultivated organically according to the eu-eco guidelines (vo(eg)nr.
+2018/848). when planting new vines, we prefer and ensure high density planting.

 this is the vineyard where our story began, where Daniel Vollenweider bought and leased his first pieces of land back in 1999. nowadays, ›Wolfer Goldgrube‹ and ›vollenweider estate‹ are considered almost synonymous by wine lovers—which is no small thing to be proud of … in this vineyard, you will find our oldest vines. as by today, we maintain 12.85 acres of the site’s 18.5 acres total.